GoaFan77/Enhanced4XModRepo/Readme.txt

 			-Tier 0 planets (Asteroid and Dwarf Planets) now have 4 resource asteroids.
 			-Most Tier 1 planets (Volcanic etc) now have 6 resource asteroids.
 			-Most Tier 2 planets (Ice etc) now have 4 resource asteroids.
+			-Neutral planet extractor Max Refinery Limit increased from 4 to 6.
 		-Added Antistructure Bombers to TEC/Advent/Vasari.
 These are strikecraft with unique models that deal antimodule damage.
 They require antimodule cruiser research to build.
 		-Reduced the number of technologies required to unlock hero units.
 		-Reduced the number of Starbases that can be built at Stars to 2.